CamelCase to snake_case Conversion in JavaScript

 Key Requirements:

-- The function must handle strings that start with an uppercase letter.
+- The function must handle strings that are already in snake_case or contain no uppercase letters.

 Expected Behavior: